 Louise Mallard’s husband, who is incorrectly reported to have died in a train accident.
 When he returns home that day, he has no idea that anybody thinks he has died.
 Brently is a kind and loving husband to Louise, but despite that is an impediment to Louise’s freedom simply through the institution of marriage.

 Brently Mallard Quotes in The Story of an Hour

 The The Story of an Hour quotes below are all either spoken by Brently Mallard or refer to Brently Mallard.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Signet edition of The Story of an Hour published in 1976.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Signet edition of The Story of an Hour published in 1976.).

 Brently Mallard Character Timeline in The Story of an Hour

 The timeline below shows where the character Brently Mallard appears in The Story of an Hour.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...overwhelm Louise and worsen her condition, tells her as calmly as possible that her husband, Brently Mallard, has been killed in a train accident.
 Brently’s friend Richards, who learned about the... (full context)

 ...enlivened vigor.
 She pays no attention to whether or not the joy she feels about Brently’s death is terrible or unkind.
 Although she knows that she will inevitably experience grief when... (full context)

 ...humans to blindly and stubbornly impose themselves on one another.
 Although she had sometimes loved Brently (and sometimes had not), she feels relieved to finally be in possession of an intense... (full context)